ETC5523-2025/assignment-4-packages-and-shiny-apps-yusufkurniar01/README.md

 [![R-CMD-check](https://github.com/ETC5523-2025/assignment-4-packages-and-shiny-apps-yusufkurniar01/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/ETC5523-2025/assignment-4-packages-and-shiny-apps-yusufkurniar01/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The **`yusufHAIGermany`** R package provides a reproducible simulation and visualization framework for exploring **Healthcare-Associated Infections (HAIs)** in Germany.
+The **`yusufHAIGermany`** R package offers a reproducible simulation and visualisation framework for examining **Healthcare-Associated Infections (HAIs)** in Germany.
-It is inspired by the *Eurosurveillance* study by Zacher et al. (2019),
+It is inspired by the *Eurosurveillance* study by Zacher et al. (2019).
-*“Application of a new methodology and R package reveals a high burden of healthcare-associated infections (HAI) in Germany compared to the average in the European Union/European Economic Area, 2011–2012.”*
+*“Application of a new methodology and R package reveals a high burden of healthcare-associated infections (HAI) in Germany compared to the average in the European Union/European Economic Area, 2011 – 2012.”*
-This package creates **daily**, **weekly**, and **monthly** simulated datasets calibrated from the 2011–2012 ECDC PPS (Point Prevalence Survey) data.
+This package generates **daily**, **weekly**, and **monthly** simulated datasets calibrated from the 2011 – 2012 ECDC PPS (Point Prevalence Survey) data.

 ---

 ## Installation

-You can install the latest development version from GitHub:
+The package can be installed by running the latest version from GitHub:

 ```r
 # install.packages("pak")